yovisto/dwerft/service/README.md

     + `&lang` - is optional and specifies the rdf format (see [Apache Jena](https://jena.apache.org/documentation/io/rdf-input.html) for more Information).
 Default is `ttl`.
 *   Possible Responses are:
-    + 200 - Ok, indicating that the upload and storage request succeds
+    + 200 - Ok, indicating that the upload and storage request succeeds.
-    + 204 - No Content, indicating that there is no uploaded content
+    + 204 - No Content, indicating that there is no uploaded content.
-    + 206 - Not Acceptable, indicating that the provided file is not valid rdf
+    + 206 - Not Acceptable, indicating that the provided file is not valid rdf.
+    + 306 - Not Modified, indicating that Tailr is not reachable or returns error messages.
+The process stops there and returns.

 ### Remarks
 Here are some remarks and examples.

 An example for a Java client can be found under `src/test/de/werft/MyResourceTest.java`.

+Remarks:
+- Due to the Jena implementation there is no feedback if an upload was successfully.